abhishekumrawal/UIUC-ECE374B-SP23.github.io/_lectures/Lec9.md

 However, we will not go over all the details in this post.
 Instead, we would briefly discuss how a TM can be simulated at a high level.

 As described earlier, the UTM would be given an encoded specification(which is essentially the list of transitions) of a TM and the input string for the TM.
 Based on the input, we first initialize the configuration on the tape.
-This would contain information of the input string as well as the current state and the header location.
+This would contain information of the input string as well as the current state and the head location.
 Then, to simulate a single step of the TM, we

 1. Scan the current configuration to figure out the current state and the tape symbol.